JimmyDansbo/VTUIlib/VTUIlib-generic.md

 ## Function name: hline
 Purpose: Draw a horizontal line from left to right.<br>
 Call address: `VTUILIB+23`<br>
-Communication registers: x16l, .X & .Y<br>
+Communication registers: .A, .X & .Y<br>
 Preparatory routines: gotoxy (optional)<br>
 Registers affected: .A<br>
 ZP registers affected: none<br>

 **Description** Draw a horizontal line from left to right, starting at current position.
 Length of the line is provided in .Y register.
-Character to use for drawing the line is provided in x16l ($22) register and the background-/foreground-color to use is provided in .X register.
+Character to use for drawing the line is provided in .A register and the background-/foreground-color to use is provided in .X register.

 ## Function name: vline
 Purpose: Draw a vertical line from top to bottom.<br>
 Call address: `VTUILIB+26`<br>
-Communication registers: x16l, .X & .Y<br>
+Communication registers: .A, .X & .Y<br>
 Preparatory routines: gotoxy (optional)<br>
 Registers affected: .A<br>
 ZP registers affected: none<br>

 **Description** Draw a vertical line from top to bottom, starting at current position.
 Height of the line is provided in .Y register.
-Character to use for drawing the line is provided in x16l ($22) register and the background-/foreground-color to use is provided in .X register.
+Character to use for drawing the line is provided in .A and the background-/foreground-color to use is provided in .X register.

 ## Function name: print_str
 Purpose: Print a string to screen.<br>